jonfernq/English-Teaching/BasicEnglish/README.md

 t the words in the 1000 basic words of 'Basic English' that are related to school and studying, putting them in a table with their translation into Thai

-* * *

-**ChatGPT:**

-Certainly!
-Here's a table with words related to school and studying from the Basic English word list and their translations into Thai:

 | English Word | Thai Translation |
 | --- | --- |